tuyojr/listings-api/README.md

-# Real Estate Microservices
+# Listings API

-Isolated microservices for real estate listings.
+Isolated microservices for property listings.
 Each service owns its own database, runs in its own container, and communicates only through the gateway.
 Designed so a failure in one service does not affect the other.

 ## Architecture